- Highs: Best mobile app. Widest card selection. Very competitive 1.75% rate for all cards.

 You get more than payment processing

-Put simply, not accepting cards means lost sales.
+Put simply, not accepting cards and mobile payment methods means lost sales.
 Many entrepreneurs and small businesses find traditional point of sale (POS) solutions too costly, however.
-Application processes also have a reputation for being overly strict, and slow.
+Application processes also have a reputation for being overly strict and slow.

-iZettle promises to change all that.
+iZettle promised to change all that, and it has.
 Its compact card readers work in tandem with a clever smartphone app, meaning sellers can take payments just about anywhere, any time.
-The system operates on a pay as you go model – which has been a big part of the reason why iZettle gained popularity in the UK.
+The system operates on a pay-as-you-go model – which has been the main driver of iZettle’s popularity in the UK.

-On paper, iZettle appears to be the card payments solution sole traders, entrepreneurs and start-ups alike have been waiting for.
-Yet in the UK, does iZettle live up to its promise to level the payments playing field?
-Gain insight into all these issues, plus learn the basics about the iZettle system, in this comprehensive review.
+On paper, iZettle appears to be the card payments solution that sole traders, entrepreneurs and start-ups alike have been waiting for.
+But does iZettle live up to its promise to level the payments playing field in the UK?

 iZettle – the low-down

-More positives about iZettle include its acceptance of the broadest possible range of credit and debit cards – Visa, MasterCard, Visa Electron, V pay, Maestro, American Express, JCB, Diners Club and Union Pay – as well as its feature-laden, yet highly usable app.
+iZettle accepts a very broad range of credit and debit cards – Visa, MasterCard, Visa Electron, V pay, Maestro, American Express, JCB, Diners Club, and Union Pay – but also Apple Pay, Android Pay, and Samsung Pay.